Descanonge/tol_colors/docs/source/colormaps.rst

 - The spectral order of visible light carries no inherent magnitude message.
   However, a rainbow provides a scheme with many colors, showing subtle effects in the data clearer or making it easier to read the value in a map.
-There are also cases where a scheme is preferred that does not have pale colors at the low end or middle of the range.
+There are also cases where it is preferred to have a colormap that does not have pale colors at the low end or middle of the range.
 - Most rainbow schemes contain bands of almost constant hue with sharp transitions between them, which are perceived as jumps in the data.
 This can be avoided with careful design.